Hepatoscopy in Greece and Rome (The continuity of magic from East to West, Part 2B)

 Turning to Rome, the practice enjoyed similar ubiquity such that in the late Republican era, Cicero wrote:⁶

 Indeed while in the Mesopotamian practice sheep were mainly used, though oxen and goats also sometimes provided the wiggly material, in the West the practice was extended to sacred chickens, and even the guts of frogs and dogs could be consulted on occasion.

 As to Latin literature, Vergil mentions a famous seer, Asilas:⁷

 et linguae volucrum et praesagi fulminis ignes […].

 […] Asilas, interpreter between gods and men, whom the victims’ entrails obey, and the stars of heaven, the tongues of birds, and prophetic lightning fires […].

-He’s talking about the Etruscans, whose Disciplina Etrusca contains exactly these things: haruspicy as well as divination via the stars (astrologia), interpretation of bird cries (linguae volucrum), and lightning (fulguratura).
-Note that the Etruscan language and literature are largely lost, and now known only though Latin sources, just as with the above terms, though the term 𐌔𐌉𐌅𐌔𐌕𐌄𐌍 (nets’wis) is generally agreed to be the equivalent of haruspex.
+He’s talking about the Etruscans, whose Disciplina Etrusca contains these things and more: haruspicy as well as divination via the stars (astrologia), interpretation of bird cries (linguae volucrum), and lightning (fulguratura).
+Note that the Etruscan language and literature are largely lost, and now known only through Latin sources, just as with the above terms.
 Etruscan, Hellenistic, and Roman archaeology specialist Nancy de Grummond notes:⁸

 Etruscan ritual […] was informed by a constant preoccupation with fate and destiny, and centered on attempts to learn the will of the gods and somehow to affect their decisions and thus the outcome of human affairs.
 The well-known Etruscan science of haruspication, involving the scrutiny and interpretation of the entrails of a sacrificial animal, epitomizes Etruscan praxis […].